latent-to/developer-docs/docs/sdk/migration-guide.md

 ## New Features
 ### Structured Extrinsic Responses (ExtrinsicResponse)

-`ExtrinsicResponse` is now a first-class feature that provides rich, structured data for both outgoing requests and incoming on-chain results.
+`ExtrinsicResponse` provides rich, structured data for both outgoing requests and incoming on-chain results.
 While it is a breaking change in return types, it primarily unlocks better development, testing, and debugging workflows by standardizing success flags, messages, fees, receipts, and operation-specific data in one object.

 - **Purpose**: Enables more accurate, predictable code paths and easier assertions in tests
 - **What you get**: Success flag, human-readable message, network fee, application-level swap fee(s), inclusion/finalization receipts, and operation-specific data